projectglow/glow/docs/source/tertiary/pandas-udf.rst

 Using Python Statistics Libraries
 =================================

-This notebook demonstrates how to use :ref:`pandas UDFs <pandas-udf>` to run native Python code with PySpark when working with genomic data.
+This notebook demonstrates how to use pandas UDFs to run native Python code with PySpark when working with genomic data.

 .. notebook:: ../_static/notebooks/tertiary/pandas-lmm.html